Freedom Circle logo

 Discusses several aspects of healthcare, including self-ownership, being responsible for our own care, decentralized information, the collapse of external authorities and the dehumanizing decisions resulting from institutionalized healthcare

-[M]en and women are, in increasing numbers, walking away from [the state agencies'] hallowed halls, in search of alternatives that serve their interests.
+[M]en and women are, in increasing numbers, walking away from [the] hallowed halls [of state agencies of death and destruction], in search of alternatives that serve their interests.
 As this progression continues, these liberated souls will give real-world expression to the prognosis offered by one of the most thoughtful of all libertarian thinkers, the late F.A.
 Harper.
 In words that underlie the sentiments of all who seek those alternative ways of living that best suit their individual interests, Harper observed: "the man who knows what freedom means, will find a way to be free."

 The Early History of FEE, by Henry Hazlitt, The Freeman, Mar 1984